 Family members are particularly welcome.

 The Georges River Overlanding and Recreation Club meets at 7:30pm on

 the first Monday of each month in the OLD LIBRARY at the Kirrawee Primary School, Bath Road, Kirrawee, N.S.W.

 Visitors to our meetings are very welcome.

-Please verify venue and time by contacting the club secretary as occaisonally the meetings are held at sponsers premises.
+Please verify venue and time by contacting the club secretary as occasionally the meetings are held at sponsors premises.

 (Entry via small gate on Bath Road)